muahmad-hub/Alumni-Website/alumni_website/dev_logs.md

 - A unique id is generated for each private chat app which allows the chat app to be referenced through the url.
 - Added a channels layer along with consumer.py and routing.py to allow the WebSocket to work
 - Used Javascript to dynamically update the data (Switched from HTMX to Javascript)
-- **Decision** I initially wrote the code using a synchronous approach, but later switched to an asynchronous implementation as it proved to be significantly more efficient and better suited for handling multiple users concurrently
+- **Decision:** I initially wrote the code using a synchronous approach, but later switched to an asynchronous implementation as it proved to be significantly more efficient and better suited for handling multiple users concurrently
 ### Bug: Database was not allowing for more than one user to be registered in a message group
 ```python
 class Groups(models.Model):